Mogadishu: Suicide Bombers Ram Back-To-Back ‘Explosives-Laden’ Vehicles Into Security Checkpoint Near International Airport

-In Mogadishu two suicide bombers carried out back-to-back attacks on the first Monday of 2017 near the Medina Gate security checkpoint for the International Airport and, according to media reports, and the al-Shabab militant group is claiming responsibility for the double attack.
+In Mogadishu, two suicide bombers carried out back-to-back attacks on the first Monday of 2017 near the Medina Gate security checkpoint for the International Airport, and according to media reports, the al-Shabab militant group is claiming responsibility for the double attack.

-A witness, quoted in a VOA report of the Somali bombing attacks, described what was experienced
+A witness, quoted in a Voice of America report of the Somali bombing attacks, described what was experienced.

-“First I heard gunshots, then a car explosion….
-When we came out to help the wounded we saw a big truck drive through it (checkpoint) and it exploded.”
+“First I heard gunshots, then a car explosion… When we came out to help the wounded we saw a big truck drive through it (checkpoint) and it exploded.”

-The back-to-back Mogadishu suicide bombing idea has been used by this terrorist group once before according to the VOA, and it is particularly evil.
+The back-to-back Mogadishu suicide bombing idea has been used by this terrorist group once before, according to the VOA, and it is particularly evil.
 The back-to-back suicide vehicles apparently are meant to first “provoke panic” while the second was purposefully devised “to cause maximum casualties.”

-A report from AP suggested there are three persons dead from the explosion while the Voice of America is reporting that there are five dead in the suicide bombing attack and at least 17 others have been injured in those two huge suicide car bombs.
+A report from the Associated Press suggested there are three persons dead from the explosion while the Voice of America is reporting that there are five dead in the suicide bombing attack and at least 17 others have been injured in those two huge suicide car bombs.
 VOA cites ambulances services and Somali officials for the information.

-The official Twitter page of the Turkish Embassy in Mogadishu posted a closed circuit video recording which shows the explosion from a distance.
+The official Twitter page of the Turkish Embassy in Mogadishu posted a closed circuit video recording that shows the explosion from a distance.

 This is the cctv record of today’s explosion from Lido Beach.
 Terrorism is the scourge of humanity everywhere. pic.twitter.com/8eCa9WxUvj